Philip Stinard

 have been discovered by corn geneticists, breeders, and farmers over the

 years.
-In addition, I have made my own contributions to the field of corn
+In addition, Phil has made his own contributions to the field of corn

 genetics by discovering and characterizing new mutants.
 This research was